-Want to get more exciting content about 2000s smartphones based on Symbian OS?
+Want to get more exciting content about Symbian smartphones?
 You are welcome to subscribe to my blog 🙂

 The standard battery is enough for a couple or three days in regular use.
 If you turn on the Internet and spend more than three hours playing games in a day, the charge should be enough for precisely one day.